Azure VM with Azure DatabaseAzure VM with Azure Database

 ssh -i <your-key-pair.pem> azureuser@<your-VM-public-IP>

-Kestra can be started directly from a .jar binary or using Docker.
-We’ll use Docker here for a quick setup:
+Kestra can be started using a .jar binary or Docker.
+In this guide, we’ll use Docker for a quick setup:

 1. Install Docker on the Azure VM instance.
 You can find the last updated instruction on the Docker website.